42-AI/42ai_resources/HOW_TOs.md

 > Be careful at each step to properly replace `login` with your own login.

-Okay, follow these command to setup everything:
+Okay, follow these commands to setup everything:

 ```bash
 cd ~/goinfre